 All this raises the question – why are marketers not tapping into this user base?

 Although Reddit is clearly a popular site with a wealth of content to boot, marketers have had trouble using the platform for their own ends.
 In 2014 AdAge published an article with the title ‘Reddit hates marketing.
 How to market on it anyway.
 It’s not easy, but you should try.
 Well, some of you.’
 Although meant in good humour, the title didn’t inspire much hope of an efficient site that delivers results.

 AdAge argued ‘the problem is that Redditors overwhelmingly hate marketing in (almost) all its forms, and are suspicious of any sort of sales pitch.
 They also happen to be extremely good at skewering any of your advertising efforts.’
-This is because Reddit users are understood to value transparency, openness and are reluctant to see the platform overrun by adverts or sponsored posts.
+Reddit users value transparency and openness.
+They are reluctant to see the platform overrun by adverts or sponsored posts.